awslabs/graphstorm/docs/source/gs-processing/usage/amazon-sagemaker.rst

 using larger instances like `ml.r5.24xlarge`.

-Since we're now executing on AWS, we'll need access to an execution role for SageMaker and the ECR image URI we created in :doc:`/usage/distributed-processing-setup`.
+Since we're now executing on AWS, we'll need access to an execution role for SageMaker and the ECR image URI we created in :doc:`distributed-processing-setup`.
 For instructions on how to create an execution role for SageMaker see the `AWS SageMaker documentation <https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html#sagemaker-roles-create-execution-role>`_.

-Let's set up a small bash script that will run the parametrized processing job, followed by the re-partitioning job, both on SageMaker
+Let's set up a small ``bash`` script that will run the parametrized processing job, followed by the re-partitioning job, both on SageMaker:

 .. code-block:: bash